AutoML: A Survey of the State-of-the-Art: Model Generation

-Several subsequent research works \cite{lemonade,autokeras,modularized_morph,eff_net_transform,nas_nn_mmar19,path_level_nm,fast_nm,Morphnet} are based on network morphism.
-For instance, Jin et al. \cite{autokeras} propose a framework that enables Bayesian optimization to guide the network morphism for an efficient neural architecture search.
-Wei et al \cite{modularized_morph} further improve network morphism at a higher level, i.e., by morphing a convolutional layer into an arbitrary module of a neural network.
-Additionally, Tan and Le \cite{efficientnet} propose EfficientNet, which re-examines the effect of model scaling for convolutional neural networks and proves that carefully balancing network depth, width, and resolution can lead to better performance.
+Several subsequent studies \cite{lemonade,autokeras,modularized_morph,eff_net_transform,nas_nn_mmar19,path_level_nm,fast_nm,Morphnet} are based on network morphism.
+For instance, Jin et al. \cite{autokeras} proposed a framework that enables Bayesian optimization to guide the network morphism for an efficient neural architecture search.
+Wei et al. \cite{modularized_morph} further improved network morphism at a higher level, i.e., by morphing a convolutional layer into the arbitrary module of a neural network.
+Additionally, Tan and Le \cite{efficientnet} proposed EfficientNet, which re-examines the effect of model scaling on convolutional neural networks, and proved that carefully balancing the network depth, width, and resolution can lead to better performance.